Top 15 Most Valuable Basketball Rookie Cards of The 1970s

 Let's take a closer look at this iconic Jerry West card and the career of "Mr. Clutch."

-Shaq Rookie Card (The 21 Most Valuable, Best Investments)
+Shaq Rookie Cards (The 21 Most Valuable & Best To Invest In)

 There's only one Shaquille O'Neal.